 Porto Formoso Church

-Porto Formoso is also home to another important filming location, so important that it is where the first scene of the first episode takes place: the church.
-Although the plot of the series is set in Rabo de Peixe and the first scene is, according to the characters’ dialogue, in the “Church of Rabo de Peixe”, the church that appears in the series is actually the beautiful Church of Porto Formoso, or rather, the Church of Nossa Senhora da Graça.
+Porto Formoso is also home to another important filming location—so important, in fact , that it’s where the first scene of the first episode takes place : in the church.
+Although the series’ plot is set in Rabo de Peixe and the first scene takes place, according to the characters’ dialogue, in the “Church of Rabo de Peixe,” the church that appears in the series is actually the beautiful Church of Porto Formoso, or rather, the Church of Nossa Senhora da Graça.

-The church in Porto Formoso where Father António overdoses in the first season of the series.
+The church in Porto Formoso where Father António suffers an overdose in the first season of the series.
 (Photo by Randomtrip.
 All rights reserved)

-It is in this church where, in the first season, the priest of Rabo de Peixe, António, suffers an overdose while celebrating mass; it is also here that one of the most interesting conversations between Carlinhos and Father António takes place, and one of the most beautiful musical moments in the series when André Leitão sings and plays Erasure’s song “A Little Respect” on the piano; it is also in this church that the mobster Monti kidnaps Carlinhos.
+It is in this church that, in the first season, the priest of Rabo de Peixe, António, suffers an overdose while celebrating Mass; it is also here that one of the most interesting conversations between Carlinhos and Father António takes place, as well as one of the series’ most beautiful musical moments when André Leitão sings and plays Erasure’s “A Little Respect” on the piano; it is also in this church that the mobster Monti kidnaps Carlinhos.

 Praia do Monte Verde

-Praia do Monte Verde beach takes on special prominence in the second season, as it is here that the group of friends from Rapeixinhos celebrate with champagne (or, more likely, sparkling wine) that they manage to sell all the drugs to Mike (the smoke/powder seller) played by Ricardo Pereira.
+Praia do Monte Verde takes center stage in the second season, as this is where the group of friends from Rabo de Peixe celebrate—with Champagne (or, more likely, sparkling wine)—having successfully sold all the drugs to Mike (the drug dealer), played by Ricardo Pereira.

-Praia de Monte Verde.
-Photo by Camara Municipal de Ribeira Grande
+Monte Verde Beach.
+Photo by Ribeira Grande City Hall

-This beach, like Rabo de Peixe and Porto Formoso, also belongs to the municipality of Ribeira Grande, the surfing municipality par excellence, and is quite close to both towns.
+This beach, like Rabo de Peixe and Porto Formoso, also belongs to the municipality of Ribeira Grande, the quintessential surfing town, and is quite close to both locations.

-Sunset in Tuka Tulá, Santa Bárbara, Ribeira Grande
+Sunset at Tuka Tulá, Santa Bárbara, Ribeira Grande

-Furnas: Calderas, Lagoa das Furnas, and Grená Park
+Furnas: Calderas, Lagoa das Furnas, and Parque Grená

-One of the most heartbreaking scenes in the series is when the villain Arruda, in an act of revenge for the possible betrayal and distrust of one of his subjects, Zé dos Frangos, pushes him into one of the steaming volcanic calderas of Furnas.
+One of the most heart-wrenching scenes in the series is when the villain Arruda, in an act of revenge for the possible betrayal and distrust of one of his subordinates, Zé dos Frangos, pushes him into one of the steaming volcanic calderas of Furnas.

 One of the holes in the ground where Zé was “cooked”… (Photo by Randomtrip.
 All rights reserved)

 Furnas is one of the oldest areas on the island of São Miguel, formed approximately 750,000 years ago, and also the most visited on the island.
 Why?
-The “Furnas Valley” is located in the crater of the Furnas volcano, one of three still active volcanoes and the largest on the island of São Miguel.
+The “Furnas Valley” is located in the crater of the Furnas volcano, one of the three still-active volcanoes and the largest on the island of São Miguel.

-Volcanic boilers in Furnas (São Miguel, Azores), one of the most macabre settings in the entire Rabo de Peixe series, which changes Zé do Frango’s life forever… (Photo by Randomtrip.
+Volcanic cauldrons in Furnas (São Miguel, Azores), one of the most macabre settings in the entire Rabo de Peixe series, which changes Zé do Frango’s life forever… (Photo by Randomtrip.
 All rights reserved)

-The boiling calderas of Furnas constantly remind us that we are standing on top of an active, albeit dormant, volcano.
-And Arruda knows this well… (Photo by Randomtrip.
+The boiling cauldrons of Furnas constantly remind us that we are standing atop an active, albeit dormant, volcano.
+And Arruda knows this all too well… (Photo by Randomtrip.
 All rights reserved)

-And it is precisely next to Lagoa das Furnas that there are holes in the ground with “lids” ( like the one you see Arruda closing with Zé inside) that are authentic natural kitchens where a famous dish of the island is prepared: “Cozido das Furnas”!
+And it is precisely next to Lagoa das Furnas where there are holes in the ground with “lids” ( like the one seen in Arruda closing with Zé inside) that serve as authentic natural kitchens where a famous dish of the island is prepared: the “Cozido das Furnas”!
 After adding all the ingredients of a “cozido à portuguesa” (meat, sausages, vegetables), the pan is wrapped in a linen cloth and a friendly local (unlike Arruda) carefully lowers it into one of the holes in the caldera, where the volcanic heat will cook it.

 The impressive Furnas lagoon from the Pico do Ferro viewpoint.
 (Photo by Randomtrip.
 All rights reserved)

-You have to be patient because “Cozido das Furnas” takes several hours to cook, and perhaps that is what saved Zé….
-To give you an idea, the stew normally served in Furnas restaurants at lunchtime (from 12 noon) has been in the caldera since 4 a.m.
+You have to be patient because the “Cozido das Furnas” takes several hours to cook, and perhaps that’s what saved Zé….
+To give you an idea, the stew typically served in Furnas restaurants at lunchtime (starting at 12 noon) has been in the caldera since 4 a.m.

-This is where the famous Furnas stews are cooked, and in the Rabo de Peixe series, not only…(Photo by Randomtrip.
+This is where the famous Cozido de Furnas is cooked, and in the TV series Rabo de Peixe, that’s not all…(Photo by Randomtrip.
 All rights reserved)

-We also think that another side of Lagoa das Furnas appears in the second season of the series.
-Although we are not 100% sure, at Randomtrip we would bet that it is precisely the forest of Japanese cryptomeria trees in Parque da Grená, on the shore of Lagoa das Furnas, that witnesses the meetings between Inspector Frias and her informant, Eduardo, where she tells the Judiciary Police about the next steps of the Brazilian drug traffickers and the plan for the arrival of the cocaine shipment from Colombia.
+Also, it seems to us that another side of Lagoa das Furnas appears in the second season of the series.
+Although we’re not 100% sure, at Randomtrip we’d bet that it’s precisely the forest of Japanese cedar trees in the Parque da Grená, on the shore of Lagoa das Furnas, that serves as the backdrop for the meetings between Inspector Frías and her informant, Eduardo, where he tells the Judiciary Police about the next moves of the Brazilian drug traffickers and the plan for the arrival of the cocaine shipment from Colombia.

-Forest of Japanese cryptomeria trees in Parque da Grená, where Eduardo informed Inspector Frias of the next steps of drug traffickers Ofelia and Fagner.
+Forest of Japanese cedar trees in Parque da Grená, where Eduardo informed Inspector Frias of the next moves by drug traffickers Ofelia and Fagner.
 (Photo by Randomtrip.
 All rights reserved)

-We would like to take this opportunity to remind you that it is precisely from the volcanic waters of Furnas that several of São Miguel’s thermal paradises originate, such as Parque Terra Nostra, Poça Dona Beija, and Poça da Silvina.
-Although none of these have been chosen to appear in the series, there is a hot spring location elsewhere on the island that did appear, which we will tell you about below.
+We’d like to take this opportunity to remind you that it is precisely from the volcanic waters of Furnas that several of São Miguel’s thermal paradises originate, such as Parque Terra Nostra, Poça Dona Beija, and Poça da Silvina.
+Although none of these were chosen to appear in the series, there is one thermal spring that did make an appearance—located elsewhere on the island—which we’ll tell you about next.

-Caldeira Velha: the thermal paradise of the second season
+Caldeira Velha: the hot spring paradise from season two

-If you have seen the second season of the series, you will surely have been struck by the idyllic setting of the hot springs where Ofelia, the Brazilian drug trafficker, and Fagner relax.
-Later in the series, also in the second season, Inspector Frias’ daughter appears in the same thermal paradise.
-Well, we have good news for you: we have identified this paradise, and it is called… Caldeira Velha.
+If you’ve watched the second season of the series, you’ve surely noticed the idyllic setting of the hot springs where Ofelia, the Brazilian drug trafficker, and Fagner relax.
+Later in the series, during the second and third seasons, Inspector Frias’s daughter appears at the same hot spring paradise.
+Well, we have good news for you: we’ve identified this paradise, and it’s called…: Caldeira Velha.

-This garden, rich in endemic plants, invites you to take a deep breath and end up under a hot waterfall, which is perhaps why it was the place chosen by Ofelia to try to distract herself from the possibility that something could go wrong in the drug transport process managed by her team and the rapexinhos team (and spoiler: she was right to want to relax, it did indeed go wrong, especially for her).
-The temperature in this pool is around 25ºC, and in the other three thermal pools, the water is between 37ºC and 39ºC.
-The setting is incredibly beautiful.
+This garden, rich in native plants, invites you to take a deep breath and end up under a cascade of hot water —and perhaps that is why Ofelia chose this spot to try to distract herself from the possibility that something might go wrong during the drug transport operation managed by her team and the rapexinhos team (and spoiler alert: she was right to want to relax; it did indeed go wrong, especially for her).
+The temperature in this pool is around 25°C, and in the other three thermal pools, the water ranges from 37°C to 39°C. The setting is incredibly beautiful.

 Islet of Vila Franca do Campo and Vila Franca do Campo

-In the center of the island’s south coast is the oldest municipality of São Miguel, the island’s capital until 1522, Vila Franca do Campo, and about 500 meters from the coast is the Ilhéu de Vila Franca or, as it is also known, the “princess’s ring” due to its shape.
-This islet is an ancient submerged volcano whose flooded crater forms an almost perfect circle with a small opening towards the sea.
+In the center of the island’s southern coast lies São Miguel’s oldest municipality, the island’s capital until 1522, Vila Franca do Campo, and about 500 meters off the coast is the Islet of Vila Franca, or, as it is also known, the“Princess’s Ring,” due to its shape.
+This islet is an ancient submerged volcano whose flooded crater forms an almost perfect circle with a small opening toward the sea.

-Vila Franca islet, the Princess Ring, seen from a drone.
+Vila Franca Islet, the Princess’s Ring, as seen from a drone.
 Photo by Alexandre Balas on Futurismo.pt

 It is precisely on this islet that Eduardo and Rafael hide the cocaine so that Arruda cannot confiscate it.
-It is also on this islet that we discover that Eduardo and Jeremiah do not kill the mobster Monti after all, as he reappears on the islet and is discovered by a group of scouts, from whom he steals the boat to return to São Miguel.
+It is also on this islet that we discover that Eduardo and Jeremiah do not end up killing the mobster Monti after all, as he reappears on the islet and is discovered by a group of scouts, from whom he steals the boat to return to São Miguel.

-Inês taking a dip on the islet of Vila Franca do Campo, where the mobster Monti was found by the group of scouts.
+Inês taking a refreshing swim on the islet of Vila Franca do Campo, where the gangster Monti was found by the group of scouts.
 (Photo by Randomtrip.
 All rights reserved)

 The islet of Vila Franca is about 500 meters from the coast, so the gangster Monti stole the scouts’ small boat to return to São Miguel.
 (Photo by Randomtrip.
 All rights reserved)

-In the second season, the municipality of Vila Franca do Campo takes center stage, more so than its islet (which continues to appear in drone footage between scenes).
-Vila Franca do Campo is the oldest municipality in São Miguel and was the island’s capital until 1522.
+In the second season, the town of Vila Franca do Campo takes center stage, more so than its islet (which continues to appear in drone shots between scenes).
+Vila Franca do Campo is the oldest town on São Miguel and was the island’s capital until 1522.

-It is in this beautiful town of narrow streets leading to the sea that Carlinhos meets the priest (with whom he hooks up in the first season) for the first time since his return from the US and where he immediately goes to a pharmacy to try to find the opioid he started taking for his chronic pain in his hand and to which he developed an addiction.
-Unable to find it (the pharmacist tells him that the drug is not even sold in Portugal, referring to the lack of control over drugs in the US and the serious problem they have had with opioids in the country for decades), Carlinhos ends up buying it on the black market.
-The pharmacy in question is Farmacia Amaral, easily identifiable as it is located next to the Igreja do Senhor Bom Jesus da Pedra in Vila Franca do Campo.
+It is in this charming town of narrow streets leading down to the sea where Carlinhos meets the priest (with whom he hooks up in the first season) for the first time since his return from the U.S., and where he immediately goes to a pharmacy to try to find the opioid he started taking for his chronic hand pain and to which he became addicted.
+Unable to find it (the pharmacist tells him that the drug isn’t even sold in Portugal, mentioning the lack of drug regulation in the U.S. and the serious problem the country has had with opioids for decades), Carlinhos ends up buying it on the black market.
+The pharmacy in question is Farmácia Amaral, easily identifiable since it’s right next to the Igreja do Senhor Bom Jesus da Pedra in Vila Franca do Campo.

-In fact, when Carlinhos is feeling ill, on the verge of overdosing (just before Eduardo appears to save him and begin the detoxification process in the cabin under Uncle Joe’s supervision), what they give him to raise his sugar level is precisely a queijada from Vila Franca do Campo.
+In fact, when Carlinhos is in bad shape, on the verge of an overdose (just before Eduardo shows up to save him and begin the detox process at the cabin under Uncle Joe’s supervision), what they give him to raise his blood sugar is precisely a queijada from Vila Franca do Campo.

 Queijadas do Morgado en Vila Franca do Campo, ideales después de un chapuzón en el islote de Vila Franca

-Queijadas do Morgado in Vila Franca do Campo, ideal after a dip in the sea at the islet of Vila Franca (Photo by Randomtrip.
+Queijadas do Morgado in Vila Franca do Campo, perfect after a dip at the islet of Vila Franca (Photo by Randomtrip.
 All rights reserved)

 Arnel Lighthouse

-The place on the island where some of the most action-packed and tragic scenes in the first season take place is the Arnel Lighthouse.
-This lighthouse is the oldest in the Azores, installed in 1876 (it still works today, although it is automated and there is no lighthouse keeper on site).
-To visit it, you have to drive down a very narrow and steep road (35% incline) where the shootout between the Scandinavian Magnussons and Arruda and his subjects takes place.
-It is here that the Scandinavians realize that Arruda is trying to sell them flour with sugar instead of cocaine, and where Arruda realizes that he has been deceived by Ian, Bruna, Eduardo (or as Arruda calls him, “Quarta-feira” – Wednesday), his daughter Sílvia, and his subject Zé, as a form of revenge.
+The place on the island where some of the most action-packed and also the most tragic scenes of this storyline in the first season take place is the Arnel Lighthouse.
+This lighthouse is the oldest in the Azores, built in 1876 (it still operates today, though it’s automated and has no lighthouse keeper on site).
+To visit it, you have to drive down a very narrow and steep road (with a 35% gradient), where the shootout between the Scandinavian Magnussons and Arruda and his men takes place.
+It is here that the Scandinavians realize Arruda is trying to sell them flour mixed with sugar instead of cocaine, and where Arruda realizes he has been deceived by Ian, by Bruna, by Eduardo (or as Arruda calls him, “Quarta-feira”—Wednesday), by his daughter Sílvia, and by his subordinate Zé, as an act of revenge.

 The Arnel Lighthouse bears witness to one of the most tragic episodes of the first season of the series Rabo de Peixe.
 (Photo by Randomtrip.
 All rights reserved)

-Unlike the characters in the series, at Randomtrip we do not recommend taking this short drive down (and then back up) to the lighthouse (you can take the risk, but keep in mind that less powerful cars may have problems on the way up, and if you encounter another vehicle on the way up, it could be a drama, although not as tragic as Rabo de Peixe).
-You can leave your car parked at the top, on the main road (EN1-1A), and walk down, which is good exercise.
-If you want to go inside the lighthouse to pay tribute to the place where Zé, one of the most beloved characters in the series, died, you can do so on Thursdays (from 2:00 p.m. to 5:00 p.m. in summer and from 1:30 p.m. to 4:30 p.m. in winter).
+Unlike the characters in the series, at Randomtrip we don’t recommend driving down this little road (and back up) to the lighthouse (you can take the risk, but keep in mind that less powerful cars may have trouble on the climb, and if you encounter another vehicle on the way up, it could be a drama—though not as tragic as Rabo de Peixe).
+You can leave your car parked up top, on the main road (EN1-1A), and walk down—it’s good exercise.
+If you want to go inside the lighthouse to pay your respects to the place where Zé, one of the series’ most beloved characters, died, you can do so on Thursdays (from 2:00 PM to 5:00 PM in summer, and from 1:30 PM to 4:30 PM in winter).

 The Arnel Lighthouse from the Vista dos Barcos viewpoint.
 (Photo by Randomtrip.
 All rights reserved)

-Don’t leave this area without taking in the panoramic view from the Miradouro da Ponta do Arnel, where you’ll have incredible views of the lighthouse and the surrounding area, and even a waterfall you can get close to, the Cascada de Ponta do Arnel.
+Don’t leave this area without taking in the panoramic view from the Miradouro da Ponta do Arnel, where you’ll have incredible views of the lighthouse and the surrounding area, and even a waterfall you can visit, the Cascada de Ponta do Arnel.

 Chris at the Ponta do Arnel viewpoint.
 (Photo by Randomtrip.
 All rights reserved)